-The University of Kansas School of Pharmacy, in partnership with Dillons Pharmacy (a division of Kroger), offers a 53 week PGY-1 Community-Based Pharmacy Residency Program.
+The University of Kansas School of Pharmacy, in partnership with Dillons Pharmacy (a division of Kroger), offers a 53-week PGY-1 Community-Based Pharmacy Residency Program.
 Residents in this program will gain experience in Community-Based Pharmacy Practice, focusing on the development, provision, and evaluation of direct patient care services.
-The resident will work to develop advanced practice skills implementing and enhancing clinical services in the community pharmacy setting with additional teaching, leadership, and ambulatory care experiences.
+The resident will work to develop advanced practice skills implementing and enhancing clinical services in the community-based pharmacy setting with additional teaching, leadership, and ambulatory care experiences.